KhronosGroup/Vulkan-Tools/BUILD.md

     However, if a specific version of this file is required, please see the [Custom glslang Version](#custom-glslang-version) section below.

 Vulkan Loader Library

+- Vulkan Headers and Loader Library
-  - Building the cube and vulkaninfo applications require linking to the Vulkan Loader Library (libvulkan.so.1).
+  - Building the cube and vulkaninfo applications require access to the Vulkan headers and linking to the Vulkan Loader Library (libvulkan.so.1).
+    Locating these components can be done in two different ways:
+      -  The Vulkan SDK can be installed.
+In this case, cmake should be able to locate the headers and loader through the VulkanSDK environment variable.
+      -  The headers are built with the [Vulkan-Headers](https://github.com/KhronosGroup/Vulkan-Headers.git) repository and the loader library can be built from the [Vulkan-Loader](https://github.com/KhronosGroup/Vulkan-Loader.git) repository.
+         Follow the instructions in those repositories to build the `install` targets.
-      - The following option should be used on the cmake command line to specify a vulkan loader library:
+         When building this repo,  the following options should be used on the cmake command line:

-             LOADER_REPO_ROOT=/absolute_path_to/Vulkan-Loader
+             VULKAN_HEADERS_INSTALL_DIR=absolute_path_to Vulkan-Headers install dir
+             VULKAN_LOADER_INSTALL_DIR=absolute_path_to Vulkan-Loader install dir

-         making sure to specify an absoute path, like so: cmake -DLOADER_REPO_ROOT=/absolute_path_to/Vulkan-Loader ....
+         Be sure to use absolute (not relative) paths, like so:

-    Currently, the build directory *must* be named either 'build' or 'build32'.
+             cmake -DVULKAN_LOADER_INSTALL_DIR=~/src/Vulkan-Loader/build/install

 ### Linux Build